 Food: Since this cruise was booked only one day before the final payment, we had non-fixed dining.
 We went up to eat every day at 5:15 and never had to wait for a table.
 We had room service for breakfast whenever we had an early tour and it was delivered at the time we asked and had the items on it that we wanted.

+On the first few days in the Lido, you could not serve yourself because they said they were trying to avoid people who came on board spreading sickness.
+But this made the lines very long.
 There was no way I could do the Lido on either a scooter or with a cane even if I was allowed to serve myself.
 If I was lucky enough to get food, I would have no place to put it on the scooter.
 I had to find a table and my husband had to guess what I would want and bring food.
 On previous HAL ships, the staff has been helpful when people are handicapped and having trouble, but that was not the case here.
 No one offered to help, and we only were offered tea or water at the table once.
 So we never ate in the Lido if there was any other option.

 Dining Room service was excruciatingly slow and sometimes we did not get what we ordered.
 I ordered two soups once and only got one of them.
 A lady and I ordered two different omelets and she got mine but didn't realize it until she got to the goat cheese in the middle.
 I understand this was because of mostly new crew.

 The food was usually good.
 I love the cold soups.
 The breakfast menu in the dining room was changed from when we were on HAL before and I liked it.
 We were able to get cranberry juice and tea if we wanted.
 We never ate at the specialty restaurants.